atrush-dev/EscapeX/README.md

 **EscapeX solves this once and for all:**
 1. You simply **hold the Escape key** for a few seconds (configurable from 3 to 15s).
-2. A high-tech **Cyberpunk 2077** style HUD overlay appears on screen, counting down the seconds and displaying the frozen process name and PID.
+2. A sleek, modern circular gaming HUD overlay appears on screen, counting down the seconds and displaying the frozen process name and PID.
 3. Once the countdown completes, the frozen process is **immediately and forcefully terminated**.
 4. A voice notification confirms the kill, a toast card pops up in the corner, and you are back to your desktop without rebooting or losing unsaved work in other apps!